jeka-dev/demo-project-springboot-headless/README.md

 This repository showcases how to use [JeKa](https://jeka.dev) to:
 - Build a Spring Boot application.
-- Effortlessly create different flavors of native Spring Boot Docker images (Ubuntu, distroless).
+- Create different flavors of **native Spring Boot Docker images** (Ubuntu, distroless), effortlessly.

 > *Note:* The entire demo can be executed on Windows, macOS or Linux.